 Reusable Toilet Paper (If Washed!).
 It might seem gross to use the bandana you wrap around your head for toilet paper, but when you need it, you need it!
 Just clean it thoroughly afterward, and you should be alright.

 Ear Coverings/Earplugs.
 Not only can you keep your ears warmer by wrapping them, but the excess cloth could also be (gently!) stuffed into your ears to minimize noise damage.

 Large Item Water Filter.
 A bandana isn’t going to catch viruses for you, but it will help filter out some of the sand/dirt, sticks, leaves, and other larger particles.
-This can actually extend the life of true water filters sometimes, so having a clean bandana on hand could be doubly useful.
+This can sometimes extend the life of true water filters, so having a clean bandana on hand could be doubly useful.

 As you can see, the utility of the humble bandana is limited only by your imagination.
 Let us know if you have any other uses to list in the comments below!